department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/index.md

 # VA.gov content style guide

 <div class="va-introtext" markdown="1">
 This is our house style guide for the VA.gov website.
-It's shared across VA agencies and teams, so we can speak with one voice and create a consistent, helpful experience for Veterans and non-Veteran customers.
+It's shared across VA administrations and teams, so we can speak with one voice and create a consistent, helpful experience for Veterans and non-Veteran customers.
 This style guide is a living document and will change over time, based on user research and feedback.
 </div>